liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/02-publishing-basic-web-content/01-publishing-basic-web-content-intro.markdown

 Web Content is one of many different kinds of assets, along with blog posts, wiki articles, message board posts, and other kinds of content.
-Like all of these assets, @product@ handles Web Content using an asset framework that includes categories, tags, comments, ratings and more.
+Like all of these assets, @sharepoint@ handles Web Content using an asset framework that includes categories, tags, comments, ratings and more.
 Please see [Publishing Content Dynamically](/docs/7-2/user/-/knowledge_base/u/publishing-content-dynamically) for more information on Liferay's asset framework.